 We are a trade organization representing Michigan’s finest bed and breakfast inns.
 Founded in 1983 by a handful of innkeepers representing a fledgling B&B industry, MBBA is now one of the oldest and largest continuously-operating B&B associations in the country.
 MBBA represents scores of member Inns located across the state.
 Member innkeepers promote the tradition of Great Lakes hospitality in unique and personal ways.
 As an association, we partner with a variety of travel industry organizations to promote Michigan tourism and to form a collective voice for bed and breakfast interests.

-Each #MichBnB inns strives to provide a romantic getaway, a memorable vacation or event venue, or a comfortable business accommodation.
-In choosing a Michigan Bed and Breakfast Association member inn, you will experience accommodations meeting the highest quality standards.
+Each #MichBnB inn strives to provide a romantic getaway, a memorable vacation or event venue, or a comfortable business accommodation.
+In choosing a Michigan Bed and Breakfast Association member inn, you will experience lodging meeting the highest quality standards.
 Each member inn must adhere to a strict code of cleanliness, food safety, building protection, security, and professional hospitality.
-Our independent, trained Quality Assurance Teams perform regular inspections of member inns and encourage continuous improvement through sharing of best practices.
+Our independent, trained Quality Assurance teams perform regular inspections of member inns and encourage continuous improvement through sharing of best practices.

-- Al Heminger, director, Huron House B&B and Hotel Saugatuck
+- Al Heminger, treasurer, Huron House B&B and Hotel Saugatuck

-In 2018, the Professional Association of Innkeepers International (PAII) bestowed its Association Leadership Award on both Linda Singer, administrative director, and Sandy White, marketing director.
-Linda was sitting in the audience at the PAII national conference in Orlando when the awards were announced.
-They were a complete surprise.
+In 2018, the Professional Association of Innkeepers International (now known as the Association of Lodging Professionals) bestowed its Association Leadership Award on both Linda Singer, then administrative director, and Sandy White, then marketing director.